Health and Safety Plan for La Roche University (Updated 08/11/22)

 In addition to our pre-existing protocols, La Roche will continue to add additional protocols to clean and disinfect high-touch surfaces routinely in accordance with CDC guidelines.
 The main cleaning product for all areas will be 3M 40L disinfectant.
 Below are COVID-19 cleaning protocols for a variety of La Roche’s buildings.

 Before move-in all residence hall rooms will be thoroughly cleaned and disinfected.
-Walls will be patched and painted, and the door will be locked and taped until resident move-in.
+Walls will be patched and painted.
 During the semester, the residence halls’ common areas will be cleaned twice daily.

 High-use restrooms will be cleaned four times daily and twice on weekends; others will be cleaned twice daily.
 Antimicrobial soap and paper towels will be in bathrooms with trash cans placed by the doors.